Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Concluding remarks

-Given a nominal reference orbit, we have used three different methods, namely, linearization of the original differential equations (\ref{EarthNewtonLAW}), numerical integration methods and integral equation approach, to derive local solutions to the differential equations (\ref{EarthNewtonLAW}), which, together with satellite tracking measurements, can be used to determine global gravitational models.
-These solutions are said to be local, since they are valid in the neighbourhood of a nominal reference orbit.
-They will diverge with the increase of time.
-In this case, if an orbital arc is sufficiently lengthy, one will have to iteratively solve for the unknown gravitational parameters (if convergent).
+Given differential equations with unknown parameters and unknown initial conditions, and assuming a nominal reference orbit, we have developed three different methods, namely, linearization of the original differential equations (\ref{EarthNewtonLAW}), Euler and modified Euler numerical integration methods with the unknown differential equation parameters and unknown initial conditions, and the integral equation approach, to derive local solutions to the differential equations (\ref{EarthNewtonLAW}), which, together with satellite tracking measurements, can be used to estimate the unknown differential equation parameters and unknown initial conditions, and as a result, to reconstruct global gravitational models.
+Unlike the numerical integration method, these new solutions require neither the differential equations of the partial derivatives nor the incorrect assumption of zero initial values for the partial derivatives.
+The solutions are represented in terms of the unknown corrections of parameters and initial conditions and are said to be local, since they are valid in the neighbourhood of a nominal reference orbit.
+The modelling errors will increase with time.
+In this case, if an orbital arc is sufficiently lengthy, one will have to iteratively solve for the unknown gravitational parameters.
+Deterministic global optimization methods can also be used to find the optimal solution.